 When giving your face a cleansing massage, gentle rub your fingers in an upward motion to get the circulation going and encourage your skin to stay tight and naturally lifted.

-This massage component can help with relaxation and give your face a needed muscle break from a stressful day.
+This and give your face a needed muscle break from a stressful day.

 Do: Pat dry with a soft towel